ArchipelagoMW/Archipelago/worlds/sc2wol/docs/en_Starcraft 2 Wings of Liberty.md

 # Starcraft 2 Wings of Liberty

-## Where is the settings page?

-Follow [this link](../player-settings) to reach the player settings page for this game.

 ## What does randomization do to this game?

 The following unlocks are randomized as items: